Tip.It!

 • You can choose Traditional Knockout, wherein the arena will be closed once battle starts, and no new players may join.
 Battle ends when all the players on one team have been killed.

 • Secondly, you may choose Kill-Count.
 In this style, additional players may enter at any time.
 Battle ends when one team reaches a specified number of kills, ranging from 25-10,000.
+NOTE: If you kill an enemy clan member, each subsequent kill of that enemy will result in less than one kill.
+Therefore, it is not recommended to kill the same enemy over and over again.

 • Finally, in Most Kills at End, battle ends when the time limit expires, and whichever team has the most kills is victorious.